MatthewVita/node-hl7-complete/README.md

 With this library, you can:
 - Transform plain JavaScript objects into HL7 messages.
 - Transform HL7 messages into plain JavaScript objects.
-- Benefit from Java Hapi HL7 being used under the hood, which is the gold-standard of HL7 parsing.
+- Benefit from Java Hapi HL7 being used under the hood, which is the gold-standard of HL7 parsing (e.x.: ADT, BAR, DFT, MDM, MFN, ORM, ORU, QRY, RAS, RDE, RGV, SIU, etc...)

 ## Overview
 There are no production ready Node HL7 libraries out there at this time.
 I figured instead of writing one or improving on one by hand, why not just have Java Hapi do all of the hard work?
 Hapi is the gold-standard implementation of HL7 parsing, so there's no need to reinvent the wheel.
 Please note that there _is_ a tad more overhead with this approach, but it's not too bad :).